-To support this rule, Qualpay has integrated with a NACHA certified provider to verify first-use account information per NACHA’s requirements.
-ACH customer account information collected via the internet will be sent for verification through our third-party NACHA certified provider.
-Qualpay will send any net new requests to tokenize, verify, or transact using full routing and account number data.
-A verification fee of $0.25 will be passed through to you and will be assessed with your other monthly fees on your statement.
+To support this rule, Qualpay has integrated with a NACHA-certified provider to validate first-use account information per NACHA’s requirements.
+ACH customer account information (routing and account number) collected via the internet for tokenization, verification, or transaction will be sent for validation through our third-party NACHA-certified provider.
+For each validation, a fee of $0.25 will be assessed along with your other monthly fees on your statement.

 ACH payments that do not meet the validation standards set by NACHA will receive a failure with a reason code (rcode) of 119 / Bank routing/account combo is invalid: Auth Reject (<4-digit Response Validation Code>).
 Any sale or authorization requests will return the response from the third party in the auth code field.

 To view transactions that received a 119 response code, log in to Qualpay Manager, select Transactions, and add the Payment Gateway Response Code filter equal to 119.
 To view all ACH requests with an ACH verification, choose Reports and ACH Validation Report.
 For additional information on the validation responses, visit the ACH Payment and Validation Response Codes knowledge base article.

 A benefit of account validation is that you can ask your customers to correct the account information or provide a different form of payment before they leave your website if the account they provided fails to validate.
 You will not have to wait several days for the customer’s bank to decline the transaction for invalid account data, and you will not incur an ACH Return for Invalid Account fee.

 The validation process is not a guarantee of payment.
 It does not guarantee that you will not receive an ACH Return on a payment.
 Not all banks participate in the validation tool.
 This NACHA program is a tool for alleviating fraud in ACH transactions done via the Internet.